luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

 We tune a small number of training hyperparameters with Optuna to reduce manual trial-and-error.
 We summarize two studies: `doc-classifier` (ResNet-50 fine-tuning) and `doc-classifier-alexnet-sweep` (AlexNet from scratch).
-The objective is the validation loss (cross-entropy); all studies are minimized (lower is better).
+The objective is the validation loss (cross-entropy); all studies are minimized.
+All trials run for up to 6 epochs with early pruning based on intermediate validation loss on a reduced subset of the training data (20%) to speed up evaluation.

 In the plots below, COMPLETE trials are shown as black circles and PRUNED trials as red X (using the last reported intermediate value).
 Some figures are sparse because non-finite objectives are omitted.